SelfHost.(de|eu)

 SELFHOSTDE_RECORDS_MAPPING=my.example.com:123 \

-lego --email you@example.com --dns selfhostde --domains my.example.org run
+lego --email you@example.com --dns selfhostde -d '*.example.com' -d example.com run

 Credentials